Part Five: Self-initiation

 © 2005 Antero Alli (updated 7/19/19)

 ON THE BRIDGE BETWEEN WORLDS

 Ongoing paratheatre practice opens a door to direct experience of the Infinite.
 We stand awestruck and astonished in a state of enthralling enchantment.
-However, this very enchantment can easily seduce us into assigning it with a priori status by making it more meaningful than our mundane existence, especially when it feels that way.
+However, this magic spell can also seduce us into making ritual time more meaningful than our mundane existence, especially when it feels that way.
 Though these inspired trance states can feel more truthful and significant, after the ritual is over everyone still returns to their daily lives and responsibilities.
 And, then what ?